-The Institute of Clinical and Translational Science (ICTS) has coordinated a grant writing series, K-Club, intended for junior faculty preparing to submit applications for the NIH Mentored Career Development Awards.
+The Institute for Clinical and Translational Science (ICTS) has coordinated a grant writing series, K Club, intended for junior faculty preparing to submit applications for the NIH Mentored Career Development Awards.
 These awards are designed to promote the career development of specific groups of individuals based on their past training and career stage.

 The objective of these programs is to bring candidates to the point where they are able to conduct their research independently and are competitive for major grant support.

-This structured, workshop series is designed to assist junior faculty and fellows who are preparing competitive career development grant applications for June 2018 NIH submission.
-The program is broken up into 3 grant writing workshop that will prepare applicants to submit a K award.
+This structured workshop series is designed to assist junior faculty and fellows who are preparing competitive career development grant applications for February or June 2022 NIH submission.
+The program is broken up into four grant writing workshops that will prepare applicants to submit a K award:

 Workshop 1: Introduction; Overview of the RFA and submission materials – October 8